thebkv/bkv/ruth02.md

 ### What Happens

-Boaz instructs his workers to increase Ruth's access and deliberately leave grain where she can gather it.
+Boaz tells the workers to let Ruth gather closer to the sheaves and deliberately leave additional grain for her.

 ### The Key

+Boaz has moved beyond simply allowing Ruth to exercise her right to glean.

+He now makes sure there will be plenty for her to find.

-The outward activity does not change.
+Ruth still has to gather it.
+The generosity does not remove her work.

-Ruth still gleans.

-What changes is the generosity operating around her.

-Some of what she gathers is now there because someone intentionally placed it within reach.
+It changes what her work will yield.

 ### BKV

-Grace and labor are working together.
+This is a simple picture of grace working alongside effort.

-Ruth bends down and gathers the grain herself, while Boaz quietly makes sure there is more to gather.
+Ruth gathers the grain.

+Boaz makes sure there is grain to gather.
-The chapter does not force us to choose between provision and participation.

-Both are present.
+Her work is real, and so is the generosity operating around it.

 ---

-### Ruth 2:17–18 — Ruth Brings the Grain Home
+### Ruth 2:17–18 — Ruth Brings Provision Home

 > “So she gleaned in the field until even…”

+Ruth works through the day, beats out the barley, and carries it back to the city.

+She also gives Naomi the food left from her meal.

 ### What Happens

-Ruth works until evening, processes the barley she gathered, and carries it home.

-She also gives Naomi the food left from her meal.
+Ruth returns with a substantial amount of barley and food for Naomi.

 ### The Key

-Ruth's loyalty to Naomi remains active.
+Ruth's loyalty to Naomi has become practical.

-The great declaration of Chapter 1 has become practical care.

-She did not enter the field merely to secure her own survival.

-The provision comes home with her.
+The promise:

+> “whither thou goest, I will go”

+now looks like a woman working all day and carrying food home.

 ### BKV

-Ruth shows how interior allegiance becomes visible.

-> “Whither thou goest, I will go”

-has become:

-**I will work so that we can eat.**

-The strongest symbolic readings of Ruth remain grounded in acts like this.
+Ruth's commitment is becoming visible in ordinary life.

+Her love for Naomi is not confined to the speech she made on the road.

-Her love becomes grain in Naomi's hands.
+It becomes food in Naomi's hands.

 ---

-### Ruth 2:19 — Naomi Recognizes That Something Happened
+### Ruth 2:19–20 — Naomi Hears the Name Boaz

-Naomi asks:
+Naomi sees what Ruth has brought home and asks:

-> “Where hast thou gleaned to day? and where wroughtest thou?”
+> “Where hast thou gleaned to day?”

-Then:

-> “blessed be he that did take knowledge of thee.”

 Ruth answers:

 > “The man's name with whom I wrought to day is Boaz.”

-### What Happens

-Naomi sees the amount of grain Ruth has brought home and realizes she received unusual favor.

-Ruth tells her where she worked.

-The name is Boaz.

-### The Key

-Ruth and Naomi hear the same name differently.

-For Ruth, Boaz is the generous owner of the field.

-For Naomi, Boaz is family.

-The grain makes Naomi ask the question, and the answer opens a new possibility.

-### BKV

-Provision becomes evidence.

-Naomi can see that something larger than ordinary gleaning has occurred.

-Then she learns who stands behind it.

-The physical abundance points toward a relationship neither woman had yet been using.

----

-### Ruth 2:20 — The Redeemer Appears

-Naomi says:
+Naomi responds:

 > “Blessed be he of the LORD, who hath not left off his kindness to the living and to the dead.”

-Then:
+Then she tells Ruth:

 > “The man is near of kin unto us, one of our next kinsmen.”

 ### What Happens

-Naomi identifies Boaz as one of their near relatives, introducing the family-redemption structure that will govern the remainder of the book.
+Naomi realizes that Ruth has received unusual favor.
+When Ruth names Boaz, Naomi recognizes him as one of their near relatives.

 ### The Key

+This is where the chapter becomes larger than a story about food.

+Ruth knows what Boaz did.

+Naomi knows who Boaz is.

+The generous owner of the field is connected to Elimelech's family.

+For the first time, the possibility of redemption enters the story.
-Naomi's language has begun to change.

-In Chapter 1 she said:
+Naomi's language also begins to change.
+In Chapter 1 she spoke of affliction and emptiness.

-> “the hand of the LORD is gone out against me.”

-She said:

-> “the Almighty hath afflicted me.”

 Now she speaks of blessing and kindness.

-Nothing has erased the losses in Moab.
-But new evidence has entered the story, and Naomi is beginning to interpret her life through that evidence as well.
+The evidence in Ruth's hands has given Naomi something new to see.

 ### BKV

-The field feeds two forms of hunger.

-Ruth brings home grain.

-Naomi begins recovering hope.
+Provision begins restoring more than hunger.

-The body receives provision, and the mind begins recognizing that the story may still contain redemption.
+Naomi can see that the story may still have a future.

+Ruth brought home barley, but the name attached to that barley gives Naomi hope.

+The field has revealed the redeemer.

 ---

-### Ruth 2:21–22 — Stay in This Field
+### Ruth 2:21–23 — Stay in the Field

-Ruth explains that Boaz told her to remain with his workers until the harvest is complete.
+Ruth tells Naomi that Boaz instructed her to remain with his workers until the harvest is finished.

-Naomi answers:
+Naomi agrees:

 > “It is good, my daughter, that thou go out with his maidens…”

+Ruth stays with Boaz's women:

+> “unto the end of barley harvest and of wheat harvest.”

 ### What Happens

-Naomi encourages Ruth to remain in Boaz's field, where she is protected.
+Ruth remains in Boaz's fields through the harvest season and continues living with Naomi.

 ### The Key

-The instruction is now to stay.

-Ruth's journey began with movement: leave Moab, return with Naomi, go into the fields.

-Now she has found a place where continued wandering would offer no advantage.
+Ruth has found a safe place with steady provision.

-The right response is to remain where provision and protection have been established.
+She does not need to keep searching.

+The chapter ends with her remaining there.

+This is still not the final answer.
+Ruth has not married Boaz.
+Naomi's inheritance has not been restored.
+The family line is still unresolved.

+But they are no longer where they were in Chapter 1.

+They have food.

+Ruth is safe.

+Boaz has been found.

+And Naomi knows he is near kin.

 ### BKV

-Discernment includes recognizing when movement should become stability.

-There is a time to leave and a time to remain.
+There is a time to move, and there is a time to stay where provision has appeared.

-Ruth has found a field where the conditions are right for the next stage of the story to develop.
+Ruth has found the right field.

+For now, her work is to remain there through the harvest.

 ---

-### Ruth 2:23 — Through the Harvest

-> “So she kept fast by the maidens of Boaz to glean unto the end of barley harvest and of wheat harvest…”

-Then:

-> “and dwelt with her mother in law.”

-### What Happens

-Ruth remains in Boaz's fields through the barley and wheat harvests while continuing to live with Naomi.

-### The Key

-The chapter ends with sustained provision rather than final redemption.

-Ruth is still a gleaner.

-She is still living with Naomi.

-Boaz has not married her.

-The family inheritance has not been restored.

-Yet the condition of Chapter 1 has changed substantially.

-There is food.

-There is safety.

-There is relationship.

-And now Naomi knows that Boaz belongs to the family circle capable of redemption.

-### BKV

-Ruth 2 is the chapter between return and redemption.

-That middle stage has its own purpose.

-The disciple may have returned to the right place without yet possessing the final inheritance.
-There may be a season of learning how to live within the provision already present there.

-Ruth does exactly that.

-She stays in the field.

----

 ## Fractal Notes & References

-### 1. Stranger → Provision → Recognition
+### 1. Return → Provision

-Ruth enters Bethlehem without property or standing.

-Torah already makes provision for her condition, and Boaz then takes personal knowledge of her.

-The progression is:

-**STRANGER
-→ GLEANER
+Chapter 1 brings Naomi and Ruth back to Bethlehem at the beginning of barley harvest.

+Chapter 2 brings Ruth into the field.

+The sequence is direct:

+**RETURN
-→ SEEN
+→ HARVEST
-→ PROTECTED
+→ GLEANING
-→ FED**
+→ PROVISION**

-Later chapters continue the movement toward covering, redemption, and household.
+The return does not immediately solve everything.
+It places Ruth where provision can be found.

 **Confidence: ESTABLISHED**

 ---

-### 2. Law → Favor
+### 2. Stranger → Seen

-Ruth's right to glean comes from Torah.

-Boaz's generosity goes beyond the minimum requirement by giving her protection, water, food, access among the sheaves, and grain deliberately left for her.

-The chapter therefore distinguishes lawful provision from personal favor while allowing them to work together.
+Ruth describes herself as:

+> “a stranger.”

+Boaz takes knowledge of her, learns her story, and establishes protection around her.

+The chapter moves Ruth from being an unknown outsider toward being personally recognized within Bethlehem.

 **Confidence: ESTABLISHED**

 ---

+### 3. Law → Favor

+Torah already allows Ruth to glean.

+Boaz goes beyond the minimum by giving her protection, water, food, access among the sheaves, and extra grain deliberately left for her.

+The chapter therefore moves naturally from provision already built into the law toward personal generosity within that order.

+**Confidence: ESTABLISHED**

+---

-### 3. Cleaving → Refuge
+### 4. Cleaving → Refuge

 Ruth 1 says:

 > “Ruth clave unto her.”

-Then:

-> “thy people shall be my people, and thy God my God.”
+Ruth then chooses Naomi's people and God.

-Ruth 2 interprets that movement as coming:
+In Ruth 2, Boaz describes that choice as coming:

 > “under whose wings thou art come to trust.”

-Her commitment has become refuge.
+Ruth's decision on the road is now becoming an experienced refuge.

 **Confidence: STRONG RECONSTRUCTION**

 ---

-### 4. The Wing → The Coming Covering
+### 5. Wing → Covering

 Ruth 2:12 uses **kanaph** for the LORD's wings.

-Ruth 3:9 will use the same word when Ruth asks Boaz to spread his **kanaph** over her.
+Ruth 3:9 uses the same word when Ruth asks Boaz to spread his skirt or wing over her.

-This is an explicit lexical connection within the book:

-**divine refuge
+The book itself therefore connects:

+**refuge under God
-→ human covering within the redemption structure**
+→ covering through the kinsman-redeemer**

 Boaz does not replace God.
-His later action becomes one concrete way the refuge pronounced in Chapter 2 enters Ruth's actual circumstances.
+His later action becomes one concrete way God's care reaches Ruth's actual life.

 **Confidence: ESTABLISHED**

 ---

-### 5. Hunger → Satisfaction → Overflow
+### 6. Hunger → Satisfaction → Provision for Another

-Ruth enters the field because she needs food.
+Ruth enters the field looking for food.

-At Boaz's table:
+At Boaz's meal:

 > “she did eat, and was sufficed, and left.”

-She later carries the remainder home to Naomi.
+She carries what remains home to Naomi.

-The movement is:

-**need
-→ provision
-→ satisfaction
-→ provision carried to another**
+The one who came needing provision is already able to carry provision to someone else.

 **Confidence: ESTABLISHED**

 ---

-### 6. Field → Encounter → Redemption Revealed
+### 7. Provision → Redemption Revealed

-The field first functions as the place where Ruth can survive through gleaning.

-Within that same place she meets Boaz.

-Only after she carries the harvest home does Naomi identify him as near kin.

-The field therefore becomes the place where immediate provision reveals a deeper possibility.
+Ruth goes into the field because she needs grain.

+She returns with enough grain to make Naomi ask what happened.

+Then the name **Boaz** reveals the deeper connection.

+The chapter moves from an immediate need toward a much larger possibility:

+**food
+→ favor
+→ Boaz
+→ near kinsman
+→ redemption**

-**Confidence: STRONG RECONSTRUCTION**
+**Confidence: ESTABLISHED**

 ---

-### 7. Bitterness → Evidence → Hope
+### 8. Bitterness → Hope

-Naomi's Chapter 1 interpretation is dominated by loss and divine affliction.

-In Chapter 2 she receives visible evidence of unusual provision and discovers that Boaz is involved.

-Her speech begins to change:
+Naomi ended Chapter 1 describing herself as bitter and empty.

+After seeing Ruth's provision and hearing the name Boaz, she says:

 > “Blessed be he of the LORD…”

-and:

-> “who hath not left off his kindness…”

-The restoration of Naomi's perception has begun.
+and recognizes continuing kindness toward the living and the dead.

+Naomi's losses have not changed, but the way she sees the future is beginning to change.

 **Confidence: ESTABLISHED**

 ---

-### 8. Gleaner → Household
+### 9. Gleaner → Household

 Ruth currently receives provision from outside Boaz's household.

 By Chapter 4 she will enter that house as his wife.

-The full book therefore contains a gradual movement:
+The book develops that movement gradually:

 **stranger
 → gleaner
-→ protected worker
+→ protected
+→ covered
-→ woman seeking covering
+→ redeemed
-→ redeemed wife
+→ wife
 → mother**

-The disciple enters the order first through the provision available there before eventually becoming established within the household.
+Ruth first learns to receive provision in the field before she ever enters the house.

 **Confidence: STRONG RECONSTRUCTION**